mhjarvis/notes_and_stuff/structural_html_elements.md

 - used to highlight text that is being quoted from another source

 ## Alternate Voice ```<i></i>```
-- used when the text needs to be styled differently from the surrounding tet
+- used when the text needs to be styled differently from the surrounding text but you don't need to imply any greater importance or emphasis
+- examples include: when stating a thought, using a touch via diff language, or when a technical term is used

+## Small ```<small></small>```
+- use for text that provide dtails that are typically outside of the primary content
+- use for copyright information, disclaimers, legal information, disclousures, licensing details, attributing material

+stuff